Installation and configuration

 $ cp env.example .env

-Here you can change Kiosc and Django parameters.
-Most of them are set to reasonable defaults, but changing the DJANGO_SECRET_KEY is a good idea:
+Here you can change various settings which affect Django, Kiosc, and SODAR Core.
+Most of them are set to reasonable defaults, but please go through them and change them to values that work in your setup.
+For example, changing the DJANGO_SECRET_KEY is a good idea:

 DJANGO_SECRET_KEY=CHANGEMEchangemeCHANGEMEchangemeCHANGEMEchangemeCH